astefanutti/metrics-cdi/README.md

  }
 ```

-Or by declaring an initializer method:
+or by declaring an initializer method:

 ```java
 import com.codahale.metrics.MetricRegistry;